ogobrecht/console/docs/console.md

   p_log_duration      integer  default 60           , -- The number of minutes the session should be in logging mode.
 Allowed values: 1 to 1440 minutes (24 hours). p_cache_size        integer  default 0            , -- The number of log entries to cache before they are written down into the log table, if not already written by the end of the cache duration.
 Errors are flushing always the cache.
 If greater then zero and no errors occur you can loose log entries in shered environments like APEX.
 Allowed values: 0 to 100 records. p_cache_duration    integer  default 10           , -- The number of seconds a session in logging mode looks for a changed configuration and flushes the cached log entries.
-Allowed values: 1 to 10 seconds. p_trace             boolean  default false        , -- Should the call stack be included. p_user_env          boolean  default false        , -- Should the user environment be included. p_apex_env          boolean  default false        , -- Should the APEX environment be included. p_cgi_env           boolean  default false        , -- Should the CGI environment be included.
+Allowed values: 1 to 10 seconds. p_call_stack        boolean  default false        , -- Should the call stack be included. p_user_env          boolean  default false        , -- Should the user environment be included. p_apex_env          boolean  default false        , -- Should the APEX environment be included. p_cgi_env           boolean  default false        , -- Should the CGI environment be included.